Too much time spent on gay marriage, says Hammond

 Campaign group the Coalition for Marriage has collected more than 600,000 signatures calling for the coalition to drop its same-sex marriage proposals.

 But Mr Herbert said opinion polls suggested the majority of the public were in favour the plans.

 "Across much of the western world, the tide of change on equal marriage is running astonishingly rapidly, because public attitudes to gay people are changing at the same rate.
 Younger people can't understand what all the fuss is about," he said.

 "I am sorry that it has caused disagreement in our party, but just as civil partnerships were opposed at the time yet became widely accepted very quickly, so I believe will gay marriage.
 Losing touch with the new generation of our electorate would produce a different and far more dangerous kind of pain."

 Mr Clegg responded to the debate on Twitter: "We're all different but our love is the same.
 Everyone deserves to live free from discrimination and prejudice."

 Shadow home office minister Chris Bryant, whose civil partnership in 2010 was the first to be held in the Palace of Westminster, told Question Time he had always felt "slightly upset" when people said moves towards same-sex legislation would undermine marriage.

 But he said the legislation should also allow heterosexual couples to have a civil partnership: "I think we should just have both for everybody.
 It should be exactly the same for everybody."

-It has emerged ministers have tabled an amendment which would allow for a review of civil partnerships in 2019 at the earliest - five years after same-sex marriage is set to become legal under government proposals.'Get on with it'
+It has emerged ministers have tabled an amendment which would allow for a review of civil partnerships in 2019 at the earliest - five years after same-sex marriage is set to become legal under government proposals.